4b-n4v/Stacker-Game/README.md

 Professor: Dr. Andres Figueroa

-Used in a presentation by
+Used in a presentation by:

 [Angelo Brian Navilon](https://github.com/4b-n4v)